ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 [![Hit Counter](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2FArminJo%2FArduino-Simple-DSO)](https://github.com/brentvollebregt/hit-counter)

 ## SUMMARY
-This DSO needs only a standard Arduino-Uno or Arduino-Nano, a HC-05 Bluetooth module a few resistors and capacitators and this software.
+This DSO needs only a standard Arduino-Uno or Arduino-Nano, a HC-05 Bluetooth module or a micro USB OTG cable / adapter, a few resistors and capacitators and this software.

 | Simple DSO with no attenuator on breadboard | DSO Chart screen |
 | :-: | :-: |